|NEXT||HOME||BACK TO BLOG|

 Yes, I know.
 Technically birds are included within fauna.
 But the museum devoted a lot of space to the birds, and I took a lot of photos.
 The entrance to the avian exhibit was adorned with a wonderfully imaginative bronze sculpture by Dion Wright depicting the evolutionary path from ocean-dwelling prehistoric creatures through reptiles to birds (Photo 610).
 There was a walk-in hummingbird aviary where I spent a lot of time being charmed by them.
 I took a lot of failed photos trying to catch them in flight.
 They kept teleporting out of shot.
 The only one I could get to stand still long enough to photograph was evidently a leg man (Photo 670).
 Again, if anyone can identify the species, let me know and I'll add in the information.* Buzzards (Photo 630) I expected in the desert, but not parrots (Photo 620) or herons (Photo 640).

 We left the Museum around 4:30 to my recollection, and headed to Saguaro (pronounced, I'm told, "Sahuaro" if one wants not to be branded a furriner.)
-National Park, only a few miles along the road.
+National Park, only a few miles further down the road.
 I got to use my brand new Senior (Urrgh!)
 Pass, which at $25 for lifetime free admission to all National Parks is a bargain.
 I intend to live long enough to make it a real bargain.
 We didn't spend a lot of time there, but rather drove a 10 mile or so dirt road loop through the back country.
 (See the odd looking loopy detour from the straight road on the map.)
 I'm not sure what else people do there, unless they're into wilderness trekking.
 It was austere and rugged country, and interesting in its departure from my everyday environs.
 But all things considered, I was quite content to view the wilderness from a vehicle with air conditioning.
 It was slow going, but we were in no hurry.
 Jenny, a died in the wool Vermonter, is no stranger to dirt roads.
 And we both thought that the National Parks Road Maintenance Department could have taken some lessons from her local road crews.
 But then again, the National Parks Service budget has been slashed so cruelly under the recent administrations of both parties that they're probably doing the best they can.

 Rather than backtracking the way we had come, we took another route back to downtown Tucson in order to see more of the countryside.
 The plan was to have some dinner in town, and then head out to the contra dance, where Barb and Andrew would meet us.
 Eating out can present problems for us, as Jenny and I both prefer to dine in peace and quiet, while most establishments feel compelled to entertain us with music that neither of us particularly like, garnished with about 80 db of background racket from the other diners, trying to converse over the music.
 We finally found a hamburger joint that was bearable.
 We ate and headed over to the dance, which was held at the Methodist church on the campus of the University of Arizona.

 For those readers unfamiliar with it, contra dancing is a form of social dance akin to square dancing.
 It uses much of the same choreography as square dancing, except the dancers are arrayed in long lines of couples, rather than in squares, and each couple gets to dance with every other couple in the line over the course of the dance.
-It's an energetic, flirtatious, and very social social form of dancing, and has rescued me from being the total dance klutz I was as a young man.
+It's an energetic, flirtatious, and very social form of social dancing, and has rescued me from being the total dance klutz I was as a young man.
 I met Jenny at a contra dance in New Jersey over 30 years ago.
 Here's a video example.

 I was really looking forward to the dance, as I hadn't had the chance to dance with Jenny in a long time.
 Barb loves to dance, but Andrew was somewhat hobbled by some recent foot surgery, and so had to sit out.
 However he loves the music, and so was reasonably entertained.
 But as it turned out a lot of factors were arrayed against us this particular night.
 There were a lot of beginners at the dance.
 I don't mind a reasonable number of beginners in the mix, because usually the more experienced dancers can guide them in the right direction.
-But when the percentage of newcomers gets to large, the whole structure of the line can break down.
+But when the percentage of newcomers gets too large, the whole structure of the line can break down.
 To compound things, the sound was not particularly clear, and there were a number of noisy electric fans on the floor because of the heat, so the caller was hard to understand.
 And for all Arizona's vaunted "dry heat" I was sweating like a pig in short order.
 To top it off, I was feeling like I might be coming down with a cold, which concerned me, as I had a concert to play the following night.
 So we called it a night at the halftime break, and headed back to the Hines' for a shower and some sleep.

 Sunday, September 3: